folio-org/stripes-connect/doc/api.md

   usually not need to pre-fetch from that resource.
 To avoid that, it can set this to false.
 Default: `true`.

+* `accumulate`: A boolean indicating whether to return a GET value on the resource, which allows it to be used in code that expects to receive a promise.
+Default: `false`.

 In addition to these principal pieces of configuration, which apply to all operations on the resource, these values can be overridden for specific HTTP operations: the entries `GET`, `POST`, `PUT`, `DELETE`